Quick tools for school, health, and money decisions.

 JSON formatter panel

-Paste raw JSON into the editor, validate it, format it for readability, or minify it for transport and storage.
+Paste raw JSON into the editor, validate it, format it for readability, sort keys when needed, or minify it for transport and storage.

 JSON input